Winter Wishes – Die-cut Ornaments

 Die-Cut Camping Scene | Jean Manis

-The back row of trees was cut with the Poppystamps Pine Tree Border from Black Licorice cardstock.
+The back row of trees was cut with the Poppystamps Pine Tree Border from black cardstock.
 The tent was cut from Chili Pepper cardstock and Taylored Expressions Earl Grey cardstock.
 I trimmed away the tent portion of the piece I cut from the gray cardstock.
-I cut the ground (using the MFT Snow Drifts die set) and the trees (included in the Spellbinders Camping die set) from Noble Fir cardstock.
+I cut the ground (using the MFT Snow Drifts die set) and the trees (included in the Spellbinders Camping die set) from Lawn Fawn Noble Fir cardstock.
 I cut the lantern from TE Silver Foil Cardstock and added a tiny circle cut from TE Potato Chip cardstock.

 The sentiment was stamped on a panel of Taylored Expressions Toffee cardstock from which I cut the circle in the center to create a frame.
-The card base was created with Blue Jay cardstock.
+The card base was created with Lawn Fawn Blue Jay cardstock.

 Mama Elephant CAS Easter Card